cognitivexr/cpop/README.md

 The calibration uses a 5x7 ChArUco board with 4x4 markers, a square length of 3.5 cm, and marker length of 2.6 cm.
 You can [download an A4 PDF here](https://cognitivexr.at/static/files/calib.io_charuco_297x210_5x7_35_DICT_4X4.pdf).

-If have an *Intel Realsense* Camera use the flag `--realsense` to enable the realsense camera.
-Have a look at [Setup](TODO) to see the setup for the camera.
+If you have an *Intel Realsense* Camera use the flag `--realsense` to enable the realsense camera.

 After calibrating the camera, you can run